 Wherever there have been humans, there has always been immigration.
 There are many popular theories about the origin of humans; some speculate that as a species, we originated in a single point and slowly migrated to populate different parts of the planet, long before the concept of countries or borders even existed.
 You could say immigration is as intrinsically linked to the human experience as anything can be.

-The first waves of immigration to the Americas came across the Bering Strait, a natural land bridge that linked the northeastern tip of Asia with the northernmost part of the American continent.
-This group of immigrants slowly populated all of North and South Americas and eventually splintered into different indigenous nations, settling in the present-day United States, Canada, Mexico, Central America and as far south as Argentina.
+The first waves of immigration to the Americas came across the Bering Strait, a natural land bridge that linked the northeastern tip of Asia with the northernmost part of the American continent in the Western Hemisphere.
+This group of immigrants slowly populated all of North and South America.
+These groups eventually splintered into different indigenous nations, settling in the present-day United States, Canada, Mexico, Central America, and as far south as Argentina.
 These groups are what we now commonly refer to as “Native Americans” and are known as the indigenous people of the United States.

 Before the more recent waves of European settlers, Viking explorers reached North America in the year 1000 A.D., landing in Canada’s Newfoundland.
 Vikings stayed in the region for at least 500 years before returning to Greenland.